sodapeng/StockSimulator/README.txt

  * start and end date of investiment.
 Stragedy that is going to use: DCA: Dollar-cost averaging, AR: Automatic
  * rebalancing.
 Time period interval for investment: MONTH: invest once a month, QUARTHER: invest once in three month.
  * A list of stock proportion pairs start with stock symbol, and followed with corresponding proportion.
 Proportion in
- * the list need to be added to 1.
-Simulation on previous created basket is not supported due to not enough informtion
+ * the list need to be added up to 1.(See note below) *
- * for simulation.
- *
  * [-simulate -query date] get the profit of previous simulation, on the certain given query date.
 Query date need to
  * in range of previous investment date range.
  *
  * [q Exit]: Exit the program.
+ *
+ *
+ * Note: Simulation on previous created basket is not supported due to not enough informtion
+ * Note: Profit is based on actual initial principle, and money that is invested periodically.
+ * Share of each stocks in an basket is calculated by proportion * principle / stock price.
+Then
+ * the share will be casted in to integer as final share of this stock in this basket.
+Then the
+ * actual initial principle will be calculated by each stocks' prices * its share.)

  */